-However, since this type of anchor relies solely on its weight, this might not be the best option for smaller lightweight kayaks.
-This type of anchor is suitable when water currents or the wind speed is slow or non-existent.
+However, these anchors rely solely on their weight and might not be the best option for smaller lightweight kayaks.
+These are suitable when water currents or the wind speed is slow or non-existent.
 The anchor does not need to dig itself into the floor bed.

 Grappling Hook Anchor

 Grappling hooks are the most popular type of Kayak Anchor among kayakers.
 They have claws on the bottom that dig into and hold onto the water bed.

 When the anchor touches the ground, the anchor’s hooks or tines then dig the ground latch themselves to the water bed, which helps our kayak rest at the same spot.
 It is essential to have a long anchor line for this type of anchor so that the anchor grabs onto the water-bed at an angle and prevents the kayak from toppling.

 This type of anchor is more useful in water bodies that have faster water currents.
 Unlike the mushroom anchor, this Grappling hook anchor does not rely just on its weight to secure the kayak.
 Hence due to its lightweight and smaller size, it is a more preferred anchoring solution.
 Some hooks have a folding design, which requires even lesser storage space.

 Weight and Size